Ourobore/ft_containers/README.md

 ## Unit testing

-To really understand how the STL containers worked, and to be sure that my implementation was behaving correctly, I creating a unit testing tool called [**Cavalry**](https://github.com/Ourobore/Cavalry).
+To really understand how the STL containers worked, and to be sure that my implementation was behaving correctly, I created a unit testing tool called [**Cavalry**](https://github.com/Ourobore/Cavalry).
 You can find more informations about it on it's [repository](https://github.com/Ourobore/Cavalry).

 <br/>

 ## Notes

 `.devcontainer`, `.vscode`, `.clang-format` and `compile_flags.txt` where files/directories needed to facilitate development.
-They where used to: have a common dev environment, launch debugger, and use **lldb** and **clang format**.
+They where used to: have a common dev environment, launch debugger, and use **lldb** and **clang-format**.